jciccio/react-table-with-csv-download/README.md

   * CSS refactored, base name changed
   * New CSS prop: `tableStyle` for overall table styling
   * Possible breaking changes: if you rely on the old css `tableViewer` prefix, please change it to: `tableWithCSV`

-v0.6.1
- * Added feature to specify the data encoding.
-Via `encoding` prop.
- By Default, the encoding is UTF-8 if prop is not passed.

-v0.5.8
- * UTF-8 CSV download support

-v0.5.7
- * Fixed issue introduced in 5.6 (sorry about that)

-v0.5.5
-* Added prop feature (topPagination) to show pagination at top.

-v0.5.0
-* Table now speaks JSON, you can pass as param a JSON in string format and will be rendered.

 # License
 Licensed under the MIT License © [jciccio](https://www.npmjs.com/~jciccio)